 The most important step in project portfolio management (PPM) is making the right project choices, especially, choosing which projects to fund.
 Managers and their organizations are facing increasing internal and external pressures to cut costs while being more effective at meeting constantly changing demands from customers within narrowing windows of opportunity.
-In many organizations, getting the most from the project portfolio requires regularly adding, changing, and removing projects in response to both project progress and the evolving business enviornment.
+In many organizations, getting the most from the project portfolio requires regularly adding, changing, and removing projects in response to both project progress (or lack of progress) and the evolving business enviornment.
 The backlog of "must do" projects requires resources that often exceed what the organization can provide.
 Given today's level of customer expections and mounting business competition, making the wrong project choices and ineffectively using limited resources can threaten the very survival of the organization.

 In order to make the best use of limited resources, the project portfolio management office must determine which projects to initiate, which on-going projects to continue to fund, which projects to revamp, and which projects to kill.
 Since there's a delay before for the benefits of projects are realized, needs must be anticipated and actions timed and sequenced in order to ensure sustained success.
 As illustrated in Figure 27, the PPM office must make project decisions so as to optimally manage the "project pipeline."